FabienMeyer/e-lims-core/README.md

 # Installation

-## Install Python 3.11 or 3.12
+## Install Python 3.12
-If you haven’t installed Python 3.11 or 3.12 yet, you can download it from the [official Python website](https://www.python.org/downloads/).
+If you haven’t installed Python 3.12 yet, you can download it from the [official Python website](https://www.python.org/downloads/).

 ## Install Poetry
 If you haven’t installed Poetry yet, you can do so by following the [official Poetry installation guide](https://python-poetry.org/docs/#installation).